CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 # Lab 05 - Application lifecycle management

-Duration: 95 mins
+## Estimated Duration: 95 mins

-## Table of Contents
+Working as part of the PrioritZ fusion team you will be configuring GitHub Actions using the Power Platform Build Tools to automate the team’s deployments.

-Lab Scenario
+Lab Objectives

 1. Exercise 1 – Configure a Service Principal